Your Guide to the Age Pension:

 Applicants will need to supply details about their identity, income, and assets.
 It’s important to keep records and provide accurate information to avoid delays.

-Centrelink uses 'deeming rules' to calculate income from financial investments such as bank accounts, shares, and managed funds.
+Centrelink uses "deeming rules" to calculate income from financial investments such as bank accounts, shares, and managed funds.
 This simplifies the income assessment process but may result in a deemed income figure that is higher or lower than actual earnings.

 Not everyone receives the full Age Pension.
 Depending on your means test results, you may receive a part-pension.
 Payments reduce gradually as income or assets increase beyond specific thresholds.